 A removable denture replaces missing teeth.
-‘Partial’ dentures replace a few missing teeth and ‘full’ or ‘complete’ denture are needed if all the natural teeth are missing.
+Partial dentures replace a few missing teeth and full or complete denture are needed if all the natural teeth are missing.

 Complete dentures are generally made of acrylic (plastic) but can have metal clasps.
 Partial dentures can also be made of acrylic or alternatively they can consist of acrylic teeth on a light metal base: this type of partial denture is more secure and less bulky, but is more expensive.

-The Technician makes wax blocks, which fit the models.
-The dentist puts in your month to record the position of your jaw in relation to each other.
+3) The dentist then puts the block in your mouth to record the position of your jaw in relation to each other.
 The dentist then trims and seals the wax blocks to show the technician how your teeth should bite together, and the shape to make the denture.

-A trial denture is made and put in your mouth.
+4) A trial denture is made and put in your mouth.
 The dentist will ask you how it fits, feels and looks before they make any final changes.

-permanently fixes the teeth.
+5) The trail denture then goes back to the technician who permanently fixes the teeth.
 The denture is then ready to use.

-you are getting on with the denture.
+The dentist may want to see you again fairly see to see how you are getting on with the denture.
 If there are problems, they can make small adjustments.

 How do you care for a denture?